Fast and Safe Are Not Opposites

 What You Get Out of the Box

-- User authentication with email and Google OAuth
+- User authentication with email and Google OAuth (server-verified, cookie-based sessions)

-- Stripe checkout with webhooks
+- Stripe checkout with signature-verified webhooks

 - Transactional emails (welcome, verification, password reset)

-- Admin panel for user management
+- Admin panel with role checks

 - Blog with MDX, categories, and RSS